Skip to content

 Under the Equality Act 2010, employers are responsible for protecting their workers from any form of harassment, discrimination, and bullying in the workplace.
 However, we know that workplace discrimination is still a major concern - across all industry sectors.

-Key equality & diversity statistics
+Key equality and diversity statistics

-Across occupations in the UK, the median gender pay gap is 14.3% in favour of men, with 81% of occupations that employ over 50,000 full-time workers having a gender pay gap.
+Across occupations in the UK, the median gender pay gap is 13.1% in favour of men, with 85% of occupations that employ over 50,000 full-time workers having a gender pay gap.

-Over two-thirds of workers would feel uncomfortable raising a claim if it occurred.
 It seems that gender, age, and race prejudice is still commonplace in UK businesses.
 However, when challenged, it does result in substantial fines.

 Trends in discrimination tribunals